IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/groupby.md

 <!-- Angular -->
 ## Styling

-The Grid allows styling through the [Ignite UI for {Platform} Theme Library](../themes/sass/component-themes.md).
+The Grid allows styling through the [{ProductName} Theme Library](../themes/sass/component-themes.md).
 The grid's theme exposes a wide variety of properties, which allow the customization of all the features of the grid.

 In the below steps, we are going through the steps of customizing the grid's Group By styling.